 If sexual misconduct is found, the University will take steps to prevent recurrence and correct its discriminatory effect on the complainant and others, if appropriate.

-If the dean of student life or designee determines that continued close proximity or potential for unwanted interaction with the alleged offender might pose a threat to the victim, temporary action may occur.
+If the Dean of Students or designee determines that continued close proximity or potential for unwanted interaction with the alleged offender might pose a threat to the victim, temporary action may occur.
 This action may include alternative living arrangements, exclusion of the alleged offender from various University properties or privileges, interim suspension of the accused pending a hearing, or other appropriate remedial actions.

 Possession and/or use of all types of weapons is prohibited on University premises, including but not limited to, firearms, ammunition, air and spear guns, knives, martial arts weapons, bows and arrows, swords, paint/pellet guns, toys that replicate or could be mistaken for real guns, explosives of any type, and dangerous chemicals.
 All individuals in possession of self-defense items, including pepper spray, must comply with applicable California state law regarding training and permit to use.